| |

 the overall capacity and quality of the infrastructure and resources in

+the country's patent offices.
 Labor reform.
 To increase exports of manufactured goods rapidly, the

 government must permit the free use of contract labor for all work and